Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Melba was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Melba was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Melba's population showed cultural diversity with 21.9% born overseas and 16.5% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 45.4%.
-The 'Other' religious category was slightly overrepresented in Melba at 1.2%, compared to the Australian Capital Territory's 1.3%.
+Melba's cultural diversity was found to be above average, with 21.9% of its population born overseas and 16.5% speaking a language other than English at home.
+Christianity was the main religion in Melba, comprising 45.4% of people there, compared to the Australian Capital Territory's overall figure of 1.3%.
+The most notable overrepresentation was seen in the 'Other' category, which comprised 1.2% of Melba's population.

 Frequently Asked Questions - Diversity